exercism/problem-specifications/exercises/knapsack/introduction.md

 # Introduction

-Bob is a thief.
+After months of careful planning, the expedition Bob works for is about to leave.
-After months of careful planning, he finally manages to crack the security systems of a fancy store.
+As he is a sherpa, he will be paid the value he carried to the base camp.

 In front of him are many items, each with a value and weight.
 Bob would gladly take all of the items, but his knapsack can only hold so much weight.